run-llama/rags/README.md

 2. Go into the config view and view/alter generated parameters (top-k, summarization, etc.) as needed.
 3. Query the RAG agent over data with your questions.

+This project is inspired by [GPTs](https://openai.com/blog/introducing-gpts), launched by OpenAI.

 ## Installation and Setup

 Clone this project, go into the `rags` project folder.